chrisbodger/veincam2019/Administration/Project/CONOPS.md

 * To a reasonable extent, assist the project team with the progress of the project, including answering relevant and reasonable questions, and providing constructive, actionable and accurate feedback, particularly at times of project audits and during tutorial sessions.
 * Reply to correspondence (email) in a timely fashion, and grade formal assignments fairly and appropriate to the quality of the project.

-### Course Convenor
+### Course Convenors
+Ankur Sharma (ankur.sharma@anu.edu.au)

+ANU ENGN4221 course convenor for Semester 1 2019.
+The course convenor is the overall authority and organiser for this course, and hence this project as a subdivison of the course.

 Chris Browne (chris.browne@anu.edu.au)

-ANU ENGN4221 course convenor for Semester 1 2019.
-The course convenor is the overall authority and organiser for this course, and hence the projects that run through this course.
+Former ANU ENGN4221 course convenor for Semester 1 2019.
+Advisor to the primary course convener.

 #### Responsibilities of the project team to the course convenor
 * Same as those applying to the course tutor.